Mourners gather in Ireland to pay their respects to singer Sinead O'Connor

 Mourners gather in Ireland to pay their respects to singer Sinead O’Connor

-LONDON (AP) — Fans are gathering in singer Sinead O’Connor’s former hometown in Ireland to say goodbye ahead of her funeral.
+LONDON (AP) — Fans lined the streets of Sinead O’Connor’s former hometown in Ireland on Tuesday to bid farewell to the elfin singer who left a big impression on her devoted followers and the music world.

+Ruth O’Shea, who had come to the coastal town of Bray south of Dublin with her two daughters, became teary as she spoke of O’Connor’s significance, saying she had “meant the world to her.”

+“She was so rebellious and empowering and inspiring, and my mother hated me listening to her music,” O’Shea said.
+“She was just brilliant.
+Brilliant — I loved her, and then the kids, I suppose by osmosis because I played her when they were both growing up, they’d go, ‘Oh God, mom’s listening to Sinead O’Connor, she’s obviously had a rough day.’
+She just gave me hope.
+And I just loved her, I loved her.”

+O’Connor, 56, was found unresponsive at her London home on July 26.
+Police have not shared a cause of death, though they said her death was not suspicious.

-O’Connor’s family invited the public to line the waterfront in Bray on Tuesday as her funeral procession passes by.
+O’Connor’s family invited the public to line the waterfront as her funeral procession passed by, following a private service.

-“Sinead loved living in Bray and the people in it,” a statement issued by her family said.
-“With this procession, her family would like to acknowledge the outpouring of love for her from the people of Wicklow (county) and beyond, since she left last week to go to another place.”
+“Sinead loved living in Bray and the people in it,” her family said in a statement.
+“With this procession, her family would like to acknowledge the outpouring of love for her from the people of Wicklow (county) and beyond, since she left … to go to another place.”

-Fans left handwritten notes outside her former home, thanking her for sharing her voice and her music.
+Fans tucked handwritten notes and flowers behind a chain wrapped around a granite post at the entrance to her former home, thanking her for sharing her voice and her music.
 One sign listed causes that the singer had expressed support for, including welcoming refugees.

-O’Connor, 56, was found unresponsive at her London home on July 26.
-Police have not said how she died, though they said her death was not suspicious.
+“Thanks for your short special life,” one note read.
+“Gone too soon.”

 O’Connor, a multi-octave mezzo soprano of extraordinary emotional range who was recognizable by her shaved head, began her career singing on the streets of Dublin and soon rose to international fame.